peterpeterparker/daviddalbusco.com/src/blog/introducing-the-new-remote-control-for-your-presentations.md

 *If you read these lines I’m guessing that now you know why the cover photo is a bit inspired by Star Trek.*

-Moreover of the user experience, this new version of our remote control introduces therefore a new responsive design which aims to implement this vision and aims to deliver all the information and commands needed to give your talk on tablet devices or any browsers in landscape mode.
+Moreover of the user experience, this new version of our remote control introduces a new responsive design which aims to implement this vision and aims to deliver all the information and commands needed to perform your talk with tablet devices or any browsers in landscape mode as support.

 ![](https://cdn-images-1.medium.com/max/1600/1*Nhax5Zz-ReP2Qq0E3mOjqQ.gif)